json-schema-org/understanding-json-schema/source/basics.rst

 Of course, we wouldn't be using JSON Schema if we wanted to just accept everything.
-The most common thing to do in a JSON Schema is to restrict what's acceptable to a specific type.
-The `type` keyword is used for that.
-For example, in the following, only strings are
+The most common thing to do in a JSON Schema is to restrict to a specific type.
+The ``type`` keyword is used for that.
-accepted:
+For example, in the following, only strings are accepted:

 .. schema_example::